S&P analysts in Italy lamented lack of senior staff-wiretap

-TRANI, Italy Standard & Poor's analysts in Italy felt the agency lacked enough senior staff to handle the country's sovereign rating downgrade as the euro zone debt crisis deepened, according a transcript of a phone conversation wiretapped by magistrates and obtained by Reuters on Tuesday.
+TRANI, Italy, July 3 Standard & Poor's analysts in Italy felt the agency lacked enough senior staff to handle the country's sovereign rating downgrade as the euro zone debt crisis deepened, according a transcript of a phone conversation wiretapped by magistrates and obtained by Reuters on Tuesday.

 Prosecutors in southern Italy are investigating S&P's over its credit downgrades of Italy for alleged market manipulation and abuse of privileged information.